Growing & Caring For Perennial Plants

-No flower border is complete without at least some herbaceous perennials.
-These are the non-woody plants that die right back in autumn and emerge again in spring.
+No flower border is complete without at least a few herbaceous perennials.
+The top growth of these non-woody plants dies right back in autumn and emerge again in spring.
 Some herbaceous perennials are evergreen - but not many.

 In general most perennials are very easy to grow, requiring little in the way of attention especially during the growing season.
 Remember most of the wild forms of perennials are to be found in poor rough ground, such as along roadside verges, in poor, dry prairie, in poor, rocky land and crevices or near and beneath trees.
 Do not cosset them too much - they do not like it.